-- implement psychological concepts that enhance performance - analyse their biomechanical strengths and weaknesses and initiate technical skill changes - · evaluate personal fitness levels and energy requirements needed to participate in activities - investigate stages of learning, principles of training and tactics/strategies to improve their success in individual and team practical contexts
+- Implementing psychological concepts that enhance performance - Analysing their biomechanical strengths and weaknesses and initiate technical skill changes - Evaluating personal fitness levels and energy requirements needed to participate in activities - Investigating stages of learning, principles of training and tactics/strategies to improve their success in individual and team practical contexts

 All physical activities have on-going practical assessment and contribute to 50% of student achievement levels per term.
 The remaining 50% is from theory.
-Focus Areas will be assessed using one of the following modes/instruments:
+Theoretical Focus Areas will be assessed using one of the following modes/instruments: